About the Agri-Food Council

 Promote the growth and development of industries affected by monitoring the impact of agency strategic plans on the rate of growth and development of the industry.

 Meet the Agri-Food Council

 Dr. Robert Tyler, Chair, is a faculty member in the University of Saskatchewan's College of Agriculture and Bioresources.
 His teaching, research and extension activities are mainly in the areas of crop quality and utilization and food processing.

 Mr. Maurice Berry, Vice-Chair, and his family operate Berry Farms Inc., a grain, pulse and oilseed farm at Carievale, SK.
-Maurice has been involved in various farm organizations over the past number of years including holding the positions of: Chairman, Vice-Chairman and Director of the Saskatchewan Pulse Growers
+Maurice has been involved in various farm organizations over the past number of years including holding the positions of: Chair, Vice-Chair and Director of the Saskatchewan Pulse Growers

 Mr. Brad Wildeman is currently the President of Pound-Maker Agventures Ltd. He has been awarded the Canada Governor General's Award, the Queen's Diamond Jubilee medal, the Saskatchewan Centennial Medal and was inducted into the Saskatchewan Agricultural Hall of Fame in 2008.